AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/developing-for-cloud-service/azure-storage-fdm.md

 ---
 # Include cloud services configuration in your project

-Create a configuration container called 'FormsTutorial' to hold your cloud services configuration Create a cloud services configuration for Azure Storage called 'Store Form Submissions in Azure' in the 'FormsTutorial' container.
-Provide the Azure storage account details and the account key
+Create a configuration container called 'FormTutorial' to hold your cloud services configuration Create a cloud services configuration for Azure Storage called 'FormsCSAndAzureBlob' in the 'FormTutorial' container by providing the Azure storage account details and Azure access key.

 Open your AEM project in IntelliJ.
 Make sure you add the folder FormTutorial as shown below in the ui.content project
 ![cloud-services-configuration](assets/cloud-services-configuration.png)